-The Company intends to seek a listing of the Notes on SGX-ST. Admission to the Official List of the SGX-ST and quotation of the Notes on the SGX-ST is not to be taken as an indication of the merits of the Company or the Notes.
+Approval in-principle has been received by the Company for the listing and quotation of the Notes on the Official List of SGX-ST. Admission to the Official List of the SGX-ST and quotation of the Notes on the SGX-ST is not to be taken as an indication of the merits of the Company or the Notes.
 No listing of the Notes has been sought in Hong Kong.